lotabout/skim/README.md

 > Life is short, skim!

-Half of our lifes we spent on navigation: files, lines, commands...
+Half of our lives is spent on navigation: files, lines, commands...
 You need skim!
-Skim is a general fuzzy finder that trys to save you life.
+It is a general fuzzy finder that saves you time.

-It read the data source asynchronously.
+It is blazingly fast as it reads the data source asynchronously.

 ![skim demo](https://cloud.githubusercontent.com/assets/1527040/16977618/cc75fd3c-4e89-11e6-9b4a-133f3a3ed616.gif)